-Although the mediator may be a lawyer he/she will generally not take you to court to get the divorce.
-In most cases, the partners each use a separate lawyer to consult with as the mediation develops but the lawyers usually do not attend the mediation sessions.
+Although the mediator may be a lawyer, he/she will generally not take you to court to get the divorce.
+In most cases, the partners each use a separate lawyer to consult with as the mediation develops, but the lawyers usually do not attend the mediation sessions.
 In mediation you use lawyers as consultants or advisors rather than as surrogates.
 The lawyers do not take control of the process but support you as you need advice.
-You stay in control and you dramatically reduce the amount of time your lawyer bills for service.
+You stay in control and dramatically reduce the amount of time your lawyer bills for service.

 How do we choose a mediator?

 Choose a mediator as you would choose a cardiac surgeon.
 Get references from reliable professionals.
 Carefully check out the mediator’s background and experience.
-Look for a Mediator that has a focused practice in Mediation rather than offers it as a sideline.
+Look for a mediator that has a focused practice in mediation rather than offers it as a sideline.
 Once you have narrowed down your choices, talk to the mediator to see if you feel comfortable working with her or him.
 You should be able to have a 15-20 minute conversation without charge so that you can determine if it is a good fit and your next steps.

 How much does mediation cost?